ChrisDeFreitas/Electron-FolderView/readme.md

 - execQue: refactored code
 - execQue: can now execute functions as well as console commands
 - execQue: kill copy jobs by clicking status dialog
-- execQue: added que pause/resume and stop functionality
+- execQue: added que pause/resume/stop functionality
 - now using file type icons from https://github.com/dmhendricks/file-icon-vectors
 - vert layout: re-constructed as it was very broken after the May 26 updated
+- vert layout screenshot: created new, deleted old
 - "Layout/Icons Only" menu: added functionality to allow folders with > 400 items to be displayed without disk thrashing caused by Chrome creating icons for images and videos
-- iconsOnly applicatin argument: boolean, display file icons instead of audio/image/video controls
+- iconsOnly application argument (main.js/argmap): boolean, display file icons instead of audio/image/video controls
 - more bug fixes and tweaks
-- added m4v and webp to the media types
+- added .m4v and .webp to the media types

 Jun 1/2019